 Technology is a crucial enabler of our strategy.
 We are leveraging digital technology, data, and automation to improve our products, processes, and systems to better meet community needs.
-Our key priorities include maintaining business safety and resilience in the face of ongoing challenges.
+Our key priorities include maintaining business safety and resilience in the face of ongoing challenges such as the COVID-19 pandemic and increasing cybersecurity threats.